nunit/nunit/BUILDING.md

 ## Solution Build

 The framework is built using a single Visual Studio solution, `nunit.sln`, which may be built with [Visual Studio 2017](https://www.visualstudio.com/vs/) on Windows and [Visual Studio for Mac](https://www.visualstudio.com/vs/) on macOS.
-Currently, MonoDevelop does not support the new multi-targteted `csproj` project format.
+Currently, MonoDevelop does not support the new multi-targeted `csproj` project format.
 Once MonoDevelop is updated, it should start working again.
 Until then, we recommend [Visual Studio Code](https://code.visualstudio.com/) and compiling using the build scripts on non-Windows platforms.

 On all platforms, you will need to install [.NET Core 2.0.3 SDK](https://www.microsoft.com/net/download/windows) or newer.
 On Mac or Linux, you will need to install [Mono 5.2.0](http://www.mono-project.com/download/).
 Currently (as of 5.4.1), newer versions of Mono are broken and crash during the compile.